chanezon/azure-linux/coreos/cloud-init/README.md

+# Deploying a Java 8 application using Spring Boot and MongoDB on a CoreOS cluster on Azure

-# Getting a CoreOS cluster up and running on Azure
+## Getting a CoreOS cluster up and running on Azure

-This documentation is subject to change.
-It relies on the current development image of CoreOS for Azure from @dcrawford.
-In this image, he fixed most of the issues from previous image: cloud-init file is base64 decoded, and picked up by coreos. $private_ipv4 variables are interpolated.
+@timfpark [has a great tutorial for how to setup a CoreOS cluster on Azure](https://github.com/timfpark/coreos-azure), and deploy a simple NodeJS app.
+This tutorial is quite similar for the CoreOS aspect, adding a few details about remote fleet setup, and shows deployment of a Java Spring application using MongoDB.

-## Create the VM image in your subscription
+### Create a CoreOS VM image in your storage account

-Use image at http://alpha.release.core-os.net/amd64-usr/469.0.0/coreos_production_azure_image.vhd.bz2.
+First you need to pick a region for your cluster.
+Here we will use "West US" Use image at http://alpha.release.core-os.net/amd64-usr/469.0.0/coreos_production_azure_image.vhd.bz2.
 First create an image in your subscription based on this blob (actually this is a bz2 compressed image, so you'll need to download it on a vm, uncompress it, and upload it to your storage account.
 Very soon there will be a public vhd image in the gallery to pull from).

 ```shell